googlemaps/android-maps-utils/README.md

 If you find a bug or have a feature request, please [file an issue].
 Or, if you'd like to contribute, send us a [pull request] and refer to our [code of conduct].

-You can also reach us on our [Discord channel].
+You can also discuss this library on our [Discord server].

 For more information, check out the detailed guide on the [Google Developers site][devsite-guide].